manoharan-lab/holopy/docs/source/users/theories.rst

     * Can handle :class:`.Sphere` objects, :class:`.LayeredSphere` objects, or
       :class:`.Spheres` through superposition.
     * Computes scattered fields using Mie theory.
+    * By default, calculates the radial (near-field) component of scattered electric fields, which is nonradiative.
 - :class:`.Multisphere`
     * Can handle :class:`.Spheres` objects.
     * Cannot handle :class:`.Spheres` objects composed of layered spheres.
-    * Computes scattered fields through a T-matrix-based solution of scattering, accounting for multiple scattering between spheres to find a (numerically) exact solution.
+    * Computes scattered fields through a superposition solution of scattering, accounting for near-field and far-field coupling (multiple scattering) to find a (numerically) exact solution.
 - :class:`.Tmatrix`
     * Can handle :class:`.Sphere`, :class:`.Cylinder`, or :class:`.Spheroid`
       objects.